aphrc-dswb/dswb-open-science-capacity-wg/README.md

 ## Primary deliverables

-- D1.
-Engagement with Communities of Practice (CoP) for data science initiatives involved in DSWB.
+- **D1:** Engagement with Communities of Practice (CoP) for data science initiatives involved in DSWB.
-- D2.
-Contribute to the development of standard operating procedures (SOPs) and ways of working for the collaborators and stakeholders, drawing examples and resources from open science communities and projects.
+- **D2:** Contribute to the development of standard operating procedures (SOPs) and ways of working for the collaborators and stakeholders, drawing examples and resources from open science communities and projects.
-- D3.
-Develop a context-specific roadmap to support the adoption of _The Turing Way_ and develop relevant resources, infrastructure and community to involve researchers from Pathfinder countries in DSWB efforts.
+- **D3:** Develop a context-specific roadmap to support the adoption of _The Turing Way_ and develop relevant resources, infrastructure and community to involve researchers from Pathfinder countries in DSWB efforts.

-## Goals

-- The Short-term goal of this WG is to build a shared understanding of open science and reproducibility in data science and AI among all members of the DSWB partners
-- The long-term goal is to build capacity for the DSWB partners and their networks to extend the impact of open science and reproducibility practices in advancing the impact of data science and AI

-In due course, we will provide a roadmap for the WG on this repository.

 ## Contributing

 - **Guidelines:** Contribution Guidelines for contributors will be developed in due course
 - **Code of Conduct:** Code of Conduct will be adopted in agreement with the DSWB members

-**Maintainers**
+### Maintainers

-This repository has been set up and maintained by Malvika Sharan and Precious Onyewuchi to support the work of WG under DSWB.
+This repository has been set up and maintained by Malvika Sharan (@malvikasharan) and Precious Onyewuchi (@preshh0) to support the work of WG under DSWB.

 *Please create [an issue](../../issues) to share references or ideas related to the development of this project.*